-Example Physical position If a

-Port 1 Connected to the sensor port #1.
+Example Physical position Port 1 Connected to the sensor port #1.
 Port 1, Connected to the sensor port #1.
 The sensor/actuator is the 2nd channel of the sensor package.

-Channel 2

-Doub 4 Connected to the sensor port #1.

-Port 1, The sensor/actuator is located in the 4th sensor package of the sensor chain.

-Chain Position 4

-Connected to the sensor port #1.

-Port 1, The sensor/actuator is located in the 3rd sensor package of the sensor chain.
+Channel 2 Port 1, Connected to the sensor port #1.
+The sensor/actuator is located in the 4th sensor package of the sensor chain.
+Chain Position 4 Port 1, Connected to the sensor port #1.
+The sensor/actuator is located in the 3rd sensor package of the sensor chain.
 Chain Position 3, It is the 2nd channel of the sensor package.

-Channel 2

-Connected to the sensor port #1.

-Port 1, The hub's position in the sensor chain "Chain Position 1"

-Chain Position 1 The hub port where this particular sensor package is connected "Hub Port 2"

-The sensor/actuator is located in the 3rd sensor package of the sensor chain

-Hub Port 2, connected to the hub's port 2.
+Channel 2 Connected to the sensor port #1.
+Port 1, Connected to the 2nd port of the DPRO3X-ENVHUB4 sensor hub, which shows the following two pieces of information: Chain Position 1, The hub's position in the sensor chain "Chain Position 1" Hub Port 2, The hub port where this particular sensor package is connected "Hub Port 2" Chain Position 3 The sensor/actuator is located in the 3rd sensor package of the sensor chain connected to the hub's port 2.

-Chain Position 3